adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

+* make connect-graph and new-graphconnection have same arguments or make an alias
+* Make token caches per app-per cloud.
+* Add support for test endpoints
+* Add view to get-grapherror
+* Add throttling
 * Update build tools to not change path in order to use nuget
-* Add support for test endpoints

 * Add $ref?
-* Make token caches per app-per cloud.

 * Create interface for certificate store, make it not implemented outside of Windows
-* Add -value parameter

 * Output data based on content-type
 * Add request linked data to obtain odata references such as file download uri's
 * Allow for requests to be dumped into a directory